 We found countless opportunities for hiking, surfing (watching surfers, in my case), and immersing ourselves in the great outdoors.
 Plus, Taranaki’s commitment to preserving its history and cultural heritage is evident just about everywhere we explore.

 The specialness is found from world-renowned art galleries, surf beaches, gardens, and parks to the first cinema to show talking films in the southern hemisphere.
-Even the cheese and bread capitals of New Zealand are found here.
+Taranaki even claims the cheese and bread capitals of New Zealand.

-- Historical and unusual things to do in Taranaki
+Read on for more unusual things to do in Taranaki.

 Things to do in Taranaki: Parks and gardens